 Trivia for Fancy Pants, starring Bob Hope and Lucille Ball

 - In a scene involving Lucille Ball and Bob Hope on a mechanical horse, Bob Hope took a tumble off the horse and suffered a mild concussion.

 - The second of four films that Bob Hope and Lucille Ball made together

-- “Lux Radio Theater” broadcast a 60-minute radio adaptation of the movie on September 10, 1951, with Bob Hope and Lucille Ball reprising their film roles.
+- “Lux Radio Theater” broadcast a 60-minute radio adaptation of the movie Bob Hope and Lucille Ball reprised their film roles.

-- The interior set at Paramount Studios representing the first floor of Norma Desmond’s mansion in Sunset Blvd. starring Gloria Swanson was also used in this film, giving fans of that classic a rare opportunity to see it in full color.
+- The interior set at Paramount Studios representing the first floor of Norma Desmond’s mansion in Sunset Blvd. starring Gloria Swanson was also used in this film.
+This gives fans of that classic a rare opportunity to see it in full color.